Skip to content

 The idea

-A Skill is a packaged prompt that Claude calls by name when your message matches its description.
-You build a Skill once; it shows up in every future Cowork session ready to fire.
 The hard part is not the prompt body.
-The hard part is the description, because the description is what decides whether the Skill fires when it should and stays quiet when it shouldn't.
+The hard part is the description, because the description is what decides whether the Skill fires when it should and stays quiet when it should not.

 Here is the before and after: without a Skill, you paste the same 200-word prompt into Claude every Monday to draft your team update.
-With a Skill named team-update, you type "draft this week's team update" in any Cowork session and the Skill fires automatically with the right instructions, the right format, and the right tone.
-No paste.
-No re-explaining.
-The 15 back-and-forth messages and 12,000 tokens of an unskilled run become 2 messages and 6,000 tokens once the Skill exists.
+With a Skill named team-update, you type "draft this week's team update" in any Cowork session and the Skill fires on its own, with the right instructions, format, and tone.
+No paste, no re-explaining.

-Two paths to build the first Skill: built-in Skill Creator (interview-based, lives inside Cowork) or makemyskill.com (third-party, web-searchable, faster but external).
-Start with the built-in one.
-It interviews you, generates a SKILL.md draft with a trigger description plus instructions, then runs an eval against sample scenarios so you can see whether it fires correctly before install.
-The eval step is the one most people skip and the one that catches a Skill that almost works.
+The eval step is the one most people skip, and the one that catches a Skill that almost works.
 To install: Settings > Customize > Skills > + > Upload.
-From that point the Skill auto-fires on any matching message in any Cowork session; /command is a manual escape hatch.
+From there the Skill auto-fires on any matching message in any Cowork session, and typing its /command name by hand is a manual escape hatch.

 Build a Skill for the prompt you re-explain most; let a Scheduled Task fire it forever.